janheindejong/outhouse/api/README.md

 ## Structure

-The configuration of the API is found in [`outhouse/routers`](./outhouse/routers/).
+The configuration of the API is found in [`outhouse/api/routers`](./outhouse/api/routers/).
 Each top-level end-point has its own `*.py` file, containing the definition of the end-point.
+Schemas can be found in [`outhouse/api/schemas.py`](./outhouse/api/schemas.py).

 ## Developing